gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **EventBridge** (previously CloudWatch Events) is a serverless event bus that makes it easy to connect applications together from your own application, third-party services and AWS services.

 **Kinesis** is a real-time streaming data service.
 Producers send data to a stream.
 Multiple consumers can consume data within a stream.
-USed for real-time analytics, click streams, ingesting data from a fleet of IoT devices.
+Used for real-time analytics, click streams, ingesting data from a fleet of IoT devices.

 **Amazon MQ** is a managed message broker service that uses Apache ActiveMQ.

 **Managed Kafka Service** (MSK) is a fully-managed Apache Kafka service.
-Kafka is an open-source platfrm for building real-time streaming data pipelines and applications, similar to Kinesis but more robust.
+Kafka is an open-source platform for building real-time streaming data pipelines and applications, similar to Kinesis but more robust.

-**API Gateway** is a fully-managed service for develpers to create, publish, mantain, monitor, and secure APIs.
+**API Gateway** is a fully-managed service for developers to create, publish, maintain, monitor, and secure APIs.
 You can create API endpoints and route them to AWS services.

 **AppSync** is a fully managed GraphQL service.
 GraphQL is an open-source quuery language that allows you to query data from many different data sources.